TomasUhrik/restaurant-picker/docs/product.md

 ## Requirements

-Product requirements were to create an app that helps Cogent employees decide a restaurant to visit for a lunch, 4 features were specifically mentioned in the assignment requirements:
+Product requirements were to create an app that helps CogentLabs employees decide a restaurant to visit for a lunch, 4 features were specifically mentioned in the assignment requirements:

 1. Random selection of a restaurant within 1km of the Cogent Labs Office (https://goo.gl/maps/3RNhuTrUnHCypk1K9)
 2. Provide a map view showing the location of the restaurant